pretix/python-drafthorse/README.rst

 This is a low-level python implementation of the ZUGFeRD XML format.
 ZUGFeRD is a German format for sending digital invoices.
-ZUGFeRD XML files are to be attached to a PDF file, which can be done using the ``factur-x`` Python library.
-This library can be used to generate or parse the contents of this XML file.
+ZUGFeRD XML files are to be attached to a PDF file.
+This library can be used to generate or parse the contents of this XML file as well as attach it to a PDF.
+We do not support parsing PDF files (for now).

 By low-level, we mean that this library models the ZUGFeRD data model 1:1 without any further abstractions or simplifications.
 You can set and parse all parameters defined in ZUGFeRD 1.0.